Court rules against warrantless searches of phones, laptops

 The number of electronic device searches at U.S. ports of entry has increased significantly, the ACLU said.
 Last year, the government conducted more than 33,000 searches, almost four times the number from just three years prior.

-Documents filed as part of the lawsuit claim the scope of the warrantless searches has expanded to assist in enforcement of tax, bankruptcy, environmental and consumer protection laws, gather intelligence and advance criminal investigations.
+Documents filed as part of the lawsuit claim the scope of the warrantless searches has expanded to assist in enforcement of tax, bankruptcy, environmental and consumer protection laws, gathering intelligence and advancing criminal investigations.

 The court documents also said agents with U.S. Customs and Border Protection and U.S. Immigration and Customs Enforcement consider requests from other government agencies in determining whether to search travelers’ electronic devices.
 They added that agents are searching the electronic devices of not only targeted individuals but their associates, friends and relatives.